shahidM90/shahidM90/README.md

 - 👋 Hi, I’m @shahidM90
 - 👀 I’m interested in home servers
-- 🌱 I’m currently learning how to edit a yaml file
+- 🌱 I’m currently learning how to edit a yaml file in a docker container on MacOS
 - 📫 How to reach me --> shahidmohamed90@gmail.com

 <!---